forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * status of Crimea

     ### Trading Crimea
-    > A possibility that the Ukraine 'sells' Crimea to Russia.
-Handing over land at a fair price possibly would be accepted by both countries (governments and populations).
-Possibly 10 trillion UAH ~= 20 trillion Rubel ~= 350 billion $ though that's depending on many parameters such as the exact size and the rights sold.
+    > Thoughts about the status of Crimea: An option could be that some rights on Crimea are part of a trade.
+Handing over (some) rights on the Crimea could have some acceptance by both countries (governments and populations). <!--possibly 10 trillion UAH ~= 20 trillion Rubel ~= 350 billion $ though that's depending on many parameters such as the exact size and the rights sold. -->
     > * Possibly (part of) the price could be paid with natural resources over the next years.
-    > * Possibly some/all of the economic rights such as farming or natural resources could also remain at the Ukraine i.e. mainly the security/military rights would be traded.
+    > * Possibly only security/military rights could be (officially) handed over to Russia while some/all of the economic rights such as farming or natural resources remain at the Ukrainian.
     <!-- Assuming an area to buy of 27'000km2 = 27 * 10^9 m2, for square meter price of 100UAH=200Rubel=3.3$ its about 2700 billion UAH= 5400 billion Rubel = 90 billion $ or with a price of 300UAH=600Rubel=10$ per square meter about  8000 billion UAH = 16'000 billion Rubel = 270 billion $.-->
+    >
+    >

-    > An alternative would be to exchange territory e.g. trading Kaliningrad Oblast (or some territory along the border) to Crimea // Unlikely to happen.
-Giving up territory is possibly even not easy for Russia.
+    > Another option would be to exchange territory e.g. trading Kaliningrad Oblast (or some territory along the border) to Crimea // Unlikely to happen.
+Giving up territory is likely not easy - even for Russia.
 Also the Ukraine possibly prefers Crimea compared to other territory.
+    >>  To keep that in mind that giving up territory may not be easy.
+    >

-    > Thoughts about [trading territory](#trade-in-territory) in the appendix.
+    > General thoughts about [trading territory](#trade-in-territory) in the appendix.